Ever heard of a Cork City bar called Mallpractice?

 “Then a song came up on my Spotify called Soma; I thought it read well and sounded punchy so I looked it up and one of its many meanings is an ancient Vedic ritual where you sacrifice an intoxicating beverage made from a plant to the gods – a drink of the gods, you might say!
 Coffee being intoxicating somewhat and made from a plant, I thought it made sense.”

-“Restaurant naming is paradoxically fun and serious – you want customers to connect the name with their desire.”says Seamus O’Connell, owner and head chef at Cork’s iconic Ivory Tower restaurant.
+“Restaurant naming is paradoxically fun and serious – you want customers to connect the name with their desire.”says Seamus O’Connell, owner and head chef at Cork’s iconic Ivory Tower restaurant (now closed).

 “It’s always a challenge, somewhat like naming a child as it sticks for life!